 .Gaby Castro is a San Francisco Bay Area-based singer-songwriter, instrumentalist, model, actress, and activist.
 She has released three studio albums and one EP of original music, performed nationally and internationally including in Minneapolis, San Francisco, San Jose, Nashville; Antigua, Guatemala; and Sydney, Australia; worked as a songwriting mentor at a non-profit, and been a regional semi-finalist in one of the biggest battle of the bands in the world Hard Rock Rising.
 Her musical beginnings stemmed from middle school choir and a guitar gifted by her parents on her thirteenth birthday.
 Her influences include 60s/70s songwriters (Joan Baez, Joni Mitchell), 80s rockers (Rod Stewart), and contemporary artists (Jewel, Hunter Hayes, James Bay).

 Gaby plays guitar, piano/keyboards, ukulele, mandolin, and hand percussion.
 She has studied contemporary voice under Angela Arana since July 2009, and holds a Bachelor of Music in Composition- Songwriting and a Minor in Music Business from McNally Smith College of Music in St. Paul, Minnesota and a Master of Arts in Music Business through Berklee Online and Berklee College of Music in Boston, Massachusetts.

 In 2011 and 2012, Gaby released two albums, Free Spirit and Made to Dream.
 Her songwriting combines introspective songwriting reminiscent of Carole King and Joan Baez with the contemporary style of Taylor Swift and Kacey Musgraves.

 She began recording her third studio album, Love Always, with Grammy-nominated artist and producer Robert Berry in July 2014 and released it worldwide on October 9th, 2015.
 Her latest project is her first EP entitled La Guerrera EP//The Warrior EP, released on March 8th, 2019, coinciding with International Women's Day.
-She is currently writing for her fourth studio album.
+She is currently working on her fourth studio album.